stephenkeegan/omicsTranslationAD/_episodes/02-Portal_workshop_5XFADdata.md

 Multispecimen files in the AD Knowledge Portal are files that contain data or information from more than one specimen.
 They are not annotated with individualIDs or specimenIDs, since these files may contain numbers of specimens that exceed the annotation limits.
 These files are usually processed or summary data (gene counts, peptide quantifications, etc), and are always annotated with `isMultiSpecimen = TRUE`.

-If we look at the processed data files in the table of 5XFAD RNAseq file annotations we just downloaded , we will see that it isMultiSpecimen = TRUE, but individualID and specimenID are blank:
+If we look at the processed data files in the table of 5XFAD RNAseq file annotations we just downloaded, we will see that it isMultiSpecimen = TRUE, but individualID and specimenID are blank:

 ~~~